risingwavelabs/risingwave/docs/dev/src/contributing.md

 <!-- toc -->

+## Find Something to Work On

+Issues labeled with [ `good first issue` ](https://github.com/risingwavelabs/risingwave/contribute) are suitable for new RisingWave hackers.
+They are relatively easy to begin with and can guide you getting familiar with one module of RisingWave.

 ## Tests and miscellaneous checks

 Before submitting your code changes, ensure you fully test them and perform necessary checks.
 The testing instructions and necessary checks are detailed in other sections of the book.

 ## Submit a PR

+### Ask for Review

+Related developers may not directly notice your PR.
+You can find developers who recently edited the same file(s) as you did, and `@` them to review your PR.
+If you are not sure, you may also `@` any active developers and ask them to find related reviewers.

+If you got no response after a round of review, always feel free to ping reviewers again.
+This can make it much faster to get your PR merged.

 ### Pull Request title